 Belmont Central offers notary services for Belmont business related documents only.
 We are not able to notarize personal documents.
 Please provide a valid ID and documents may not be signed prior to notarization.

 Paychecks are issued the 2nd Friday of each month and can either be picked up at Belmont Central or directly deposited into the student’s designated checking or savings account.
-If paychecks held at Belmont Central are not picked up by the 3rd Friday of each month, they will be mailed to the address provided on the student's W4 forms.
+If paychecks held at Belmont Central are not picked up by the 3rd Friday of each month, they will be mailed to your permanent address.
 Direct Deposit enrollment is free and is strongly encouraged.
 Please complete the Direct Deposit form and return the completed form to the Payroll office (Fidelity Hall 214).